 Detached Villa in Lysos For Sale - Ref.
-BC73622
+BC73618

 3 BEDROOM DETACHED VILLA FOR SALE IN LYSOS - POLIS

-PLEASE NOTE IS NO MORE PHOTOS WE BE HAPPY TO ORGANISE A VIEWING FOR YOU.
+PLEASE NOTE IS NO MORE PHOTOS FOR THIS PROPERTY WE WELCOME THE OPPORTUNITY TO ORGANISE A VIEWING FOR YOU

-The three-bedroom Villa is part of a residential complex with 11 houses in Lysos, Paphos.
-The Villa is adjacent to the Lysos - Peristerona road and c.
+The Villa is three-bedrooms part of a residential complex with 11 houses in Lysos, Paphos.
+The villa is adjacent to the Lysos - Peristerona road and c.
 300m east of Panagia Chryseleousa church.
-The villa has an area of 100sqm.
-It comprises of an open plan living/dining and kitchen area, three bedrooms and a bathroom.
+The villa has an area of 166sqm.
+It comprises of an open plan living/dining and kitchen area and two en-suite bedrooms on the ground floor and one en-suite bedroom on the first floor.
 The house features double glazed windows, ceramic flooring and provisions of split units and central heating.
 The immediate area of the property comprises of residential developments and undeveloped parcels of land.

 The traditional village of Lysos is 15 minutes drive from Latchi Harbor and 30 minutes drive from Pafos town.
 The village is built on the hillside and the views to the Akamas Peninsula are exceptional.
 It has traditional coffee shops, tavernas and a small hotel.
 The Pafos forest starts from the edge of the village and extends up to Troodos mountains.